 Are plant-based supplements better than synthetic ones?

-Moreover, synthetic supplements can be sometimes difficult for your body to absorb and your body may react to synthetic nutrients differently than to plant-based ones (23, 24).
+Moreover, your body can have a more difficult time absorbing synthetic supplements.
+You may also react to synthetic supplements differently than you would to plant-based ones (23, 24).

 For instance, the natural form of vitamin E appears to be absorbed twice as efficiently as synthetic vitamin E (25).